hydroper-jet/lang/spec/1.0/source/src/overview/jwpm.md

 ## Conditional configuration

+The JWPM build system receives *constants* supplied by build commands, which may be used with [conditional configuration](conditional-configuration.md).

-The package manager supports configuration constants that allow for conditional configuration within a manifest through the top-level `conditional` property.
-The matching options are combined and overriden properly in top-down sequence, including the program sources and the package dependencies.
+The top-level `configuration` property of the package manifest specifies the manifest properties in a conditional way.
+The matching branches are combined and overriden properly in top-down sequence, including the program sources and the package dependencies.

-The conditions in `conditional` support a minimal conditional language:

-* `constant` — If constant is present
-* `constant=value` — If constant is equals `"value"`
-* `constant!=value` — If constant is not equals `"value"`
-* `!expression` — If condition is false
-* `(expression)` — Parenthesized condition
-* `primaryExpression && primaryExpression` — If conditions are true
-* `primaryExpression || primaryExpression` — If one condition is true
-* The root condition is in one of the forms:
+The key of each property in the `configuration` property is in one of the forms:

 * `always`
 * `if (condition)`
 * `else if (condition)`
 * `else`

-Here is an example package manifest using the `conditional` setting:
+Here is an example package manifest using the `configuration` setting:

 **package.json**